tomdyson/fraggle/README.md

 # Fraggle

-A simple RAG (Retrieval-Augmented Generation) API - build a question and answer interface to your own content in minutes.
+The simplest RAG API for Python.
+Build a question and answer interface to your own content in minutes.

-Fraggle is the spiritual successor to [microllama](https://github.com/tomdyson/microllama), modernized with:
+Fraggle is the spiritual successor to my badly named [microllama](https://github.com/tomdyson/microllama), modernized with:
 - Provider-agnostic LLM support via [any-llm](https://github.com/mozilla-ai/any-llm)
 - Modern LangChain (0.3+)
-- Support for OpenAI and Anthropic models
 - Simple deployment and usage

 ## Installation